 The Baking Fiasco

 I first called Wells Fargo, after several failed attempts with the automated phone system I got an actual person to help locate the loan.
-I gave the story of what was happening and what I wanted to get accomplished.
+I gave the story of what was happening and my agenda.
 After searching the system, she found the loan information and saw why it did not immediately come up.
-It was because they had submitted the loan documents recently, as in that morning.
+It was because they submitted the loan documents recently, as in that morning.
 She then informed me that the best thing for me to do would be to have AutoNation cancel the loan.
 I chuckled a little bit and comment “now if it was truly going to be that easy,” I thanked her for her help, and she wished me luck.

 Help From Above

-Once I was off the phone with Wells Fargo, I started looking for the AutoNation’s national phone number, since the local dealership never seemed to respond to us.
+Off the phone with Wells Fargo, I started looking for the AutoNation’s national phone number, since the local dealership was not responding to us.
 After some digging on their website, I found a number to call.
 After going several rounds with the automated system, I finally got ahold of someone that asked who she could direct my phone call too.
 I gave her our situation, and what I wanted to accomplish so she could help find the best person for my circumstance.
 She asked which dealership I was working with so she could get me to the Sales Manager of that dealership.
-I informed her that our Credit Union, my wife and now myself had been trying to get the Finance Manager to return one of our messages over the last three days.
+I informed her that our Credit Union, my wife and now myself have been trying to get the Finance Manager to return one of our messages over the last three days.
 They had more than enough opportunities to resolve our situation.

 When we arrived in Spokane on Friday night, we drove by the dealership and saw the Chevy Silverado in the customer delivery area, and it looked ready to go.
 Saturday morning we drove in and did not see the truck where it had been just hours before.
 We went inside to give them the keys to the car and take care of any remaining paperwork.
-We asked for the Salesman, and of course, no one knew where he was.
-We waited impatiently in the lobby.
-They later located him in the detail bay with the truck, and they informed us that he wanted to get the rain spots off of it.
+Then asked for the Salesman, and of course, no one knew where he was.
+We began waiting impatiently in the lobby.
+Later locating him in the detail bay with the truck, and informing us he was getting the rain spots off of it.

 We contacted the Montana DMV to find out how much a temp would cost us, which was a bit much.
-Knowing that we wanted to do permanent plates, we figured we could wait for AutoNation to get the title paperwork filled out and sent to the DMV.
+Knowing that we want permanent plates, we could wait for AutoNation to get the title paperwork to the DMV.
 After all, we still had our other vehicles to dive and did not need to drive the truck right away.
-On the last day for AutoNation to get the paperwork to the DMV, we got a call that the paperwork had arrived and that we could come down to get our plates.
+On the last day for AutoNation to mail the paperwork to the DMV, we got a call that the paperwork is there and that we could come down to get our plates.